My research falls into four main categories:

 3. Disability and Rehabilitation

-My interest in posttraumatic growth and resilience has led me to the world of rehabilitation psychology, which focuses on understanding and supporting people with disabilities (including acquired conditions like spinal cord injury, traumatic brain injury, and amputation).
+My interest in posttraumatic growth and resilience led me to the world of rehabilitation psychology, which focuses on understanding and supporting people with disabilities (including experiences of spinal cord injury, traumatic brain injury, and amputation).
 I’ve collaborated on research exploring how people can better manage pain and successfully respond to challenges like limb loss.